 SWARM

-On a small bee farm south of Atlanta, Georgia, NEAL JACKSON, 30s, a blonde, wavy-haired, six-foot-tall, averagely built beekeeper in a white bee suit and wearing gloves, is in his backfield.
-Working by the row of white beehive boxes, he’s keeping the bees in order and collecting honey.
+On a small bee farm south of Atlanta, Georgia, Neal Jackson, in his 30s, is a blonde, wavy-haired, six-foot-tall, averagely built beekeeper in a white bee suit and gloves.
+He's in his backfield, working by the row of white beehive boxes, keeping the bees in order and collecting honey.
 The queen bee avoids his hand; she flies away toward the back of the yard.
 Neal follows her.
 Four other larger queen bees circle above his head.
 The queen bees land on the back of his neck and proceed to sting him.
 As the queen bees fly away, Neal rubs his neck; he's dizzy.
-The following day, in street clothes, Neal walks past the honeybee boxes and toward the hornet’s large hanging paper nest.
+The following day, in street clothes, Neal walks past the honeybee boxes and toward the hornet's large hanging paper nest.
 As he approaches, the Hornets leave the nest excitedly, go into flight, and circle above him.
 He hears a loud humming noise; turning, he sees swarms of other Bald-Faced Hornets and Yellow Jackets approaching him.
 The thousands of bees drop down and cover his body.
 Then, slowly, the bees lift him into the air.
 His face turns chalk white with black lines; his blonde hair is wavy and black; his blue eyes are now a purplish black.
 He has a handsome, fearless look.
 He looks at the ground, but he doesn't fall.
 The thousands of bees are dancing in the air.
 Some are flying in a circle, while others are waggling, zigzagging.
 Neal's body is changing.
 His waist becomes pinched; his chest broadens; everything about Neal's body has changed.
 He's now six-foot-three and super muscular.
 Neal's clothes rip apart and fall off, and a thin line of translucent dark wings forms along the bottom of his now black arms.
 Neal's entire body becomes covered in a Dyneema-like black flexible fabric with three white rings circling each leg.
 The bees leave his body.
 Neal feels animated as he kicks off his ripped shoes and hanging off his feet.
 Each colony of bees has become excited and flies in patterns about the sky.
 Unsteadily, he begins moving through the air.
 The swarms of hornets and yellow jackets gather around him.
 One week later, Neal, now the superhero SWARM, has the characteristic features of the Bald-Face hornet.
 He's flying with the Hornets; SWARM stops in a standing position.
 He has mastered flying.
 SWARM and the Hornets now fly together while catching thieves and preventing crimes.

 40s age male